mattrussi/gitlab-com-runbooks/docs/frontend/alerts/HAProxyServerDown.md

 ## Overview

-- What does this alert mean?
-This alert indicates that there could be a spike in 5xx errors, server connection errors, or backends reporting unhealthy.
+- This alert indicates that there could be a spike in 5xx errors, server connection errors, or backends reporting unhealthy.

 *Note*: [`set-server-state` server draining](https://gitlab.com/gitlab-com/runbooks/-/blob/master/docs/frontend/haproxy.md?ref_type=heads#set-server-state) will also generate this alert.
 - What factors can contribute?